NehaKalibhat/cmsc422-spring2020/project2/README.md

 See the [how to submit](#how-to-submit) section for more details.

-You will be using helper functions in the following `.py` files and datasets:
+You will be using the following datasets:

 ```
-datasets.py     Helper functions for PCA
-digits          Toy dataset for PCA
-data/*          Training and dev data for Softmax Regression
+data/*          Training data for Softmax Regression and PCA
 ```

 ## Getting Started